Ornithology

 Schuetz, J. G. 2005.
 Common waxbills use carnivore scat to reduce the risk of nest predation.
 Behavioral Ecology 16:133-137.

 Swanson, D. L., J. L. Ingold, and G. E. Wallace.
-2008.
+2021.
 Ruby-crowned Kinglet ( Regulus calendula).
-In: The Birds of North America Online (A. Poole, ed.).
-Cornell Lab of Ornithology, Ithaca, NY; Retrieved from the Birds of North America Online: http://bna.birds.cornell.edu/bna.html/species/119
+In: Birds of the World.
+Cornell Lab of Ornithology, Ithaca, NY.

 Walsberg, G. E., and J. R. King.
 1978.
 The heat budget of incubating Mountain White-crowned Sparrows (Zonotrichia leucophrys oriantha) in Oregon.
 Physiological Zoology 51: 92-103.